Skip to content

 How to ditch bottled water on holidays

-Posted on July 20, 2020September 26, 2022
+Posted on July 20, 2020January 3, 2025

 Holidays

 Back in the days I used to go on holidays by plane.
 Far away, mostly to Turkey and Egypt.
 A few years ago, I decided to stop flying because of the massive impact it has on our planet.
 The climate crisis is here and I want to do everything in my power to tackle it.
 But that doesn’t mean I don’t go on holidays any longer, I still do!
 For example to Albufeira last summer.
 I just travel differently!
 This means I still come in foreign countries where tap water is not safe to drink for Dutch people and I had to find a way to ditch bottled water on holidays.
-If you’re not sure whether you can drink tap water on your holiday, this a (Dutch) site where you can check on each country and region.
+If you’re not sure whether you can drink tap water on your holiday, waterinhetbuitenland.nl is a good (Dutch) website where you can check on each country and region.

 A bottle with a filter